England, where I was born and raised, is bursting with grand stories of historical adventures and oddities.

 Learning and serving

-On hearing that a well-known preacher was holding an evangelistic campaign in a football stadium in London, he contacted me again, and we attended the event together.
+On hearing that a well-known preacher was holding an evangelistic campaign in a football stadium in London, Roger contacted me again, and we attended the event together.
 Later, he helped arranged for me to appear on one of the BBC’s religious programmes to talk about my conversion.
 After the taping, he went to the trouble of obtaining the complete unedited interview, baffled by my sudden turnaround.

 A little later, a church member lent me The Select Sermons of George Whitefield which includes a stunning biographical sketch by JC Ryle.
 These things helped shape my desire to communicate to others those things I had discovered.